GAGAUTKA228/mikrotik-security-watchdog/README.md

 | Specific services (FTP/Telnet/API/SSH/etc.) stay disabled | Catches a service silently re-enabled by a later change, a restore, or a mistake. |
 | Static firewall rule count matches expectation | Catches rules that vanished *or* got added unexpectedly — see the pitfall below. |

 Silent on success (aside from an INFO-level heartbeat, so you can confirm the schedule is actually still running).
-Logs a `warning` per failed check.
+Logs a `warning` per failed check, and can optionally push a Telegram alert the moment something's wrong — see [GUIDE.md](GUIDE.md#optional-telegram-alerts).

 ## One real pitfall — read before you set the rule-count check